Skilled Migration Services

-Please ask the regulatory authority to post or email a verification of registration or certificate of good standing letter to our office directly before applying to ANMAC for a migration skills assessment.
+Please ask the regulatory authority to post or email a verification of registration or certificate of good standing letter directly to our office via before applying to ANMAC for a migration skills assessment.
 We cannot accept a photocopy, fax or scanned copy of the letter from you or any other source.

 All supporting documents uploaded for your Migration Skills Assessment must meet these minimum scanning requirements:

 - original documents only (certified documents will not be accepted)

 - scanned in colour

 - scanned at a resolution of 600 dpi (dots per inch) or above.